-2) Doctoral Committee: within the student's first term of study at the doctoral level, a doctoral committee will be appointed by the Head of the Department upon the advice of the Graduate Studies Committee.
-Refer to the calendar section "Faculty Regulations for the Doctor of Philosophy and the Master's Degrees".

-3) Dissertation: The dissertation shall be defended at an oral examination.
-Refer to the calendar section "Faculty Regulations for the Doctor of Philosophy and the Master's Degrees".

-4) Comprehensive Examinations: A student must pass a series of three written comprehensive examinations as follows:

-iii.Paper III-Topics (two topics mutually agreed upon by the supervisor and student).
+- 2) Doctoral Committee: within the student's first term of study at the doctoral level, a doctoral committee will be appointed by the Head of the Department upon the advice of the Graduate Studies Committee.
+Refer to the calendar section "Faculty Regulations for the Doctor of Philosophy and the Master's Degrees". - 3) Dissertation: The dissertation shall be defended at an oral examination.
+Refer to the calendar section "Faculty Regulations for the Doctor of Philosophy and the Master's Degrees". - 4) Comprehensive Examinations: A student must pass a series of three written comprehensive examinations as follows: i.Paper I-Mathematical Statistics and Probability - ii.Paper II-Statistics OR Probability - iii.Paper III-Topics (two topics mutually agreed upon by the supervisor and student).